Table of Contents

 Changing files in this way will guaranty that your changes remain in place when you update the plugin.

-When you want to customize a knowledge base theme it’s useful to use a plugin that helps you find which template is used for any given page.
+When you want to customize a WordPress knowledge base theme, it’s useful to use a plugin that helps you find which template is used for any given page.
 A very recommended plugin for anything related to troubleshooting WordPress sites is Query Monitor.
 Once installed you will find a new menu item on your WordPress admin bar with many useful information.
 When you now visit any KB page you can click on the Query Monitor menu and under ‘Template’ see which template was used and where it’s located.